animal-tree/BrokenWisdoms-TheReturnofNort/Philosophy/Fire.md

 > "Got it," Saruman says.
 "Hydrocarbon is not Ent."
 And he proceeds with his burning.[^6] -->

-And there is an argument to be made that we are all just adjectives on a finite number of elementary particles, or even just one ubiquitous one, e.g., photon, which, besides its energy absorbed in the human body, composes [flame](https://www.google.com/search?client=safari&rls=en&q=difference+between+flame+and+fire&ie=UTF-8&oe=UTF-8).
+And there is an argument to be made that we are all just adjectives on a finite number of elementary particles, or even on just one ubiquitous one, e.g., photon, which, besides its energy absorbed in the human body, is what composes [flame](https://www.google.com/search?client=safari&rls=en&q=difference+between+flame+and+fire&ie=UTF-8&oe=UTF-8).

-Different adjectives on the same source.
+**Different adjectives on the same source**.

-Careful with that [heavy water though](https://en.wikipedia.org/wiki/CANDU_reactor)!
-The extra neutron of deuterium flies out pretty easily, and is a bit unfriendly with uranium, like how the energy from the electrons do to hydrocarbons, pierces, and starts a hailstorm of other neutrons like it flying out of uraniums and doing the same.
+That [heavy water cares](https://en.wikipedia.org/wiki/CANDU_reactor)!
+Smashing together some uranium, as how a primer in a gun strikes (and thereby ignites) gunpowder, expels neutrons that are a bit too unfriendly with other uranium, like how the energy from the electrons do to hydrocarbons, pierces, and starts a hailstorm of other neutrons <!--like it--> flying out of uranium and doing the same, but, alone, too fast for the energy to be captured in the rods of nuclear engines.
+Heavy water, already full of neutrons, absorbs the impact of that calamity and makes it slow down, while still supplying its own neutron occasionally to sustain the chain reaction, enough that the power can be harnessed.

-Though in the creation of helium-4, it comes in handy as the [reconfiguration engine for our sun](https://energyeducation.ca/encyclopedia/Nuclear_fusion_in_the_Sun#:~:text=This%20resulting%20proton%2Dneutron%20pair,and%20are%20released%20as%20sunlight.), where instead of hydrocarbons splitting to produce water, hydrogen conjoin to produce helium and heavy water!
+Though in the creation of helium-4, it (<!--the neutron / stabilization-->caring hydrogen with its extra neutron stabilizing and participating in the reaction of reconfigured electrons, and maybe protons, that emit sunlight, photons, like flame) comes in handy in the [reconfiguration engine for our sun](https://energyeducation.ca/encyclopedia/Nuclear_fusion_in_the_Sun#:~:text=This%20resulting%20proton%2Dneutron%20pair,and%20are%20released%20as%20sunlight.), where instead of hydrocarbons splitting to produce water, hydrogen conjoin to produce helium and heavy hydrogen!

-The sun is water!
+Short of some oxygen, the sun is almost water!

+combo-reconfiguration-of-bonding<sup>TM</sup>

 <!--
 [^2]: Magnesium fire produces a lot of pollution.